madi223/RAPID/README.md

 # RAPID
 RAPID (RAN-Aware Proxy-based flow control for HIgh througput and low Delay eMBB) is a TCP proxy that aims to mitigate self-inflicted bufferbloat and maximize link utilization in today and future cellular networks.
+RAPID exploits real-time radio information and arrival rates of the concurrent flows in order to distribute proportionally the available RAN bandidth.
+Find below the required steps in order to reproduce the results shown in the paper.

 <img src="ns3-testbed-git.png" alt="My cool logo"/>

-# Step 1 : Building OAI and FlexRAN infrastructure
+# Building legacy mmWave-ns3 and RAPID

 ## 1.1 Launch nodes images on r2lab